bath-reinforcement-learning-lab/SVERL_icml_2023/README.md

 ```
 # Overview

 This github enables the replication of the experiments for every domain in our paper: Shapley values applied to value functions, Shapley values applied to policies and SVERL.

-The results are the Shapley values for the specified states.
-They are saved in dictionaries as pickle files.
+The Shapley values for the specified states are saved in dictionaries as pickle files.

 The dictionaries for SVERL and Shapley values applied to value functions have the following structure, {state 1: \[Shapley value for feature 1, Shapley value for feature 2, ...\], state 2: ...}